-- ‘Field-facing’ Value Engineers work directly with the field sales teams to engage prospects and existing customers in value conversations throughout the engagement process — leading to (a) a business case that justifies investing in a B2B solution and (b) an assessment of value realized post implementation.
-Individuals that enjoy customer contact and working on the front lines to help close specific opportunities typically follow this career path.
+- “Field-facing” Value Engineers work directly with the field sales teams to engage prospects and existing customers in value conversations throughout the engagement process leading to: (a) a business case that justifies investing in a B2B solution and (b) an assessment of value realized post-implementation.
+Individuals who enjoy customer contact and working on the front lines to help close specific opportunities typically follow this career path.

-- ‘Back-office’ Value Engineering support is essential to achieve the goals of scalability, repeatability, and consistency of high-quality deliverables.
+- “Back-office” Value Engineering support is essential to achieve the goals of scalability, repeatability, and consistency of high-quality deliverables.
 This role involves largely, but not exclusively, working behind the scenes with internal stakeholders (sales, sales operations / enablement, marketing, product management, and customer care organizations) to create and maintain reusable content that the field sales teams need to engage prospects and customers.
-This content typically includes: value models, customer ROI case studies, proposal boilerplate, deal success stories, and enablement training courseware.
-To achieve this goal, two key processes must be formalized: (1) an internal collaboration process for understanding the expectations and ‘demand’ of your stakeholders and (2) an external customer engagement process that clarifies how and when to use sales assets and collateral.
-Success in this role requires aligning content with your go-to-market strategy and supporting your organization’s prescribed selling approach (e.g., Challenger, MEDDIC, Miller Heiman, etc.).
+This content typically includes: value models, customer ROI case studies, proposal boilerplates, deal success stories, and enablement training courseware.
+To achieve this goal, two key processes must be formalized: (1) an internal collaboration process for understanding the expectations and “demand” of your stakeholders and (2) an external customer engagement process that clarifies how and when to use sales assets and collateral.
+Success in this role requires aligning content with your go-to-market strategy and supporting your organization’s prescribed selling approach (g., Challenger, MEDDIC, Miller Heiman, etc.).

 How Does Customer Value Management Support Sales Enablement?

-Once implementation is complete of your CVM program, it’s time to give the sales team members the confidence to carry on effective value conversations throughout the customer engagement process.
+Once implementation of your CVM program is complete, it’s time to give the sales team members the confidence to carry on effective value conversations throughout the customer engagement process.

-Sales enablement content can be packaged and delivered in a variety of ways – including recorded sessions on a Learning Management System; formal face-to-face venues like sales roadshows, Sales Kick-off events, onboarding events; and one-on-one coaching sessions.
-The table below suggests different assets that value engineers can prepare for customer value management enablement:
+Sales enablement content can be packaged and delivered in a variety of ways – including recorded sessions on a Learning Management System; formal face-to-face venues like sales roadshows; Sales Kick-off events; onboarding events, and one-on-one coaching sessions.
+The table below suggests different assets that value engineers can prepare for value management enablement:

 |Enablement Asset||Description of Asset (Format, Goals, etc.)|